ghostgridtech/BigramLanguageModel/README.md

 🧪 Includes validation and loss estimation for basic evaluation

-Setup Instructions

-Clone the repository
-Change directory and get into the folder
-(Optional) Create a virtual environment(more compatible with python version 10 or 11) Install dependencies(pip install torch)

-🧪 Sample Output

-Here’s a sample of what the model generated after training on The Wizard of Oz:
-A!OUg3304Dn:Xpb
-y-iTg!Ze5O8yW(6y-9tYKFwy!M5(]9T3lEs?oGkflH
-nv_66N'A6RDL):B-9V[[-w;p9uDxh4;UBt0
-2L53ZxnF?);zVYlH"tijOUq&OGecL)(6?cVk.-fr
-...
-nthN
-ngYC-&BEJBcp?)ZVt;7O]crvCV1GD6R[7vir️ vVDIYVYM2hier oiWIn gQPich8'S)kQ62UD&VEU56k "267CKdo pFIMor tiTouS]cJ_lyBwz' Pb

-This output is gibberish — and that’s expected!
-The model is a simple bigram model that only sees one character at a time and has no memory or understanding of words or structure.

 How the Bigram Model Works

-The model uses a single nn.Embedding layer of shape (vocab_size, vocab_size) Each character (token) is mapped to a vector that scores all possible next characters During training, it uses cross-entropy loss to adjust these scores During generation, it samples from the probability distribution of the next character
+The model uses a single nn.Embedding layer of shape (vocab_size, vocab_size)

+Each character (token) is mapped to a vector that scores all possible next characters

+During training, it uses cross-entropy loss to adjust these scores

+During generation, it samples from the probability distribution of the next character

  Want to Go Further?